 Scotland’s capital city is a vibrant and bustling place, but the busiest destinations can feel lonely for elderly people who are not able to get out and about as they once did.
-Up until quite recently, an older person needing a more significant level of care may have been encouraged to either move into a care home or remain in their own home with carers visiting for a few hours each day.
+Up until quite recently, an older person needing a more significant level of care may have been encouraged to either move into one of the care homes in Edinburgh or remain in their own home with carers visiting for a few hours each day.

 However, there’s now another option to consider.
 Elder can structure a support system for your older relative that is designed to let them stay in their own home while offering 24-hour home care and companionship.
 In this way, your loved one can retain a sense of independence, remain in familiar surroundings and is protected from the distress that is commonly reported among older people when moving into a care home.
 At-home care ensures that relatives can rest assured their loved one is well looked after 24 hours a day.

 If your loved one lives alone and needs help from carers to carry out day-to-day tasks and activities, you may be concerned about periods where they are left to their own devices, particularly at night time.
 Older people can be vulnerable, and this is especially true if they are living with some form of dementia.
 Opting for a live-in carer means that you can relax in the knowledge that your elderly relative has someone with them to call on for help, day and night